TH3-F001/gotoolshed/README.md

 ## Package Details

 ### 🥞 Stack Package
 The stack package is a thread-safe implementation of a generic stack.
-You can use it to push, pop, and peek at elements, ensuring concurrency safety.

-The stack package is a thread-safe implementation of a generic stack.
-You can use it to push, pop, and peek at elements, ensuring concurrency safety.
+You can use it to push, pop, and peek at elements, in a thread safe way.

 ### Example